RESEARCH STARTER

 In 2002, then-Defense Secretary Donald Rumsfeld designated the JSOC as a "supported organization" instead of a "supportive" command.
 The change meant that whereas special operations had previously provided forces as requested to regional commanders, the JSOC began receiving orders directly from the Pentagon as a primary tool in the post-9/11 war on terrorism.

-In the last month of McChrystal's command and the first two months of General David Petraeus, the number of JSOC raids increased dramaticallyrising to nearly 3,000 separate actions in the ninety-day period May-July 2010.
+In the last month of McChrystal's command and the first two months of General David Petraeus, the number of JSOC raids increased dramatically—rising to nearly 3,000 separate actions in the ninety-day period May-July 2010.

 Beyond Afghanistan

-In September 2009, General David Petraeuthe then-commander of US Central Commandauthorized sending special operations troops to several countries, primarily to gather intelligence and to develop closer ties to friendly military forces.
+In September 2009, General David Petraeus—the then-commander of US Central Command—authorized sending special operations troops to several countries, primarily to gather intelligence and to develop closer ties to friendly military forces.
 According to reports at the time, one goal was to prepare for a possible future conflict with Iran and protect against threats from and to Somalia and Saudi Arabia.
 His order did not include offensive operations.

 While many of its operations are secret, JSOC does include among its acknowledged activities raids intended to eliminate the leadership of designated terrorist groups, such as the Afghan Taliban or insurgents in Iraq.
 The New York Times reported in December 2009 that special operations forces had "had success weakening the network of Sirajuddin Haqqani, the strongest Taliban warrior in eastern Afghanistan" and had "also killed some important Taliban operatives in Marja, the most fearsome Taliban stronghold in Helmand Province."
 According to the Times, JSOC forces pursued Osama bin Laden of Al Qaeda and were responsible for capturing Iraqi dictator Saddam Hussein in 2003.
-They wee also responsible for the death of Abu Musab al-Zarqawi, the founder and leader of Al Qaeda in Mesopotamia.
+They were also responsible for the death of Abu Musab al-Zarqawi, the founder and leader of Al Qaeda in Mesopotamia.
 The actions of Special Operations forces are acknowledged only in countries such as Afghanistan and Iraq, where the American military is officially active.

 In March 2010, Senator Carl Levin said in a statement that while the official US combat role in Iraq was scheduled to end in September 2010, "the requirement for special operations forces and the unique skill they bring to the effort there will continue."
+In April 2010, Reuters reported the United States planned to provide $34 million in the form of "tactical aid" to Yemeni special forces trying to track down members of Al Qaeda in the Arabian Peninsula.

 JSOC forces engage in other non-conventional activities besides anti-guerrilla commando warfare.
-For example, psychological operations meant to "provide truthful information to foreign audiences" in order to "influence behavior in support of U.S. military operations" and information operations aimed at "adversely affecting enemy information and systems while protecting U.S. information and systems."
+For example, psychological operations meant to "provide truthful information to foreign audiences" in order to "influence behavior in support of US military operations," and information operations aimed at "adversely affecting enemy information and systems while protecting US information and systems."

 The JSOC remained active in fighting terrorism as the twenty-first century progressed, though the actors and stages evolved into different groups in different nations.
 In 2015, JSOC forces killed ISIL leader Abu Ala al-Afri in Operation Inherent Resolve.
 Operations throughout the end of the 2010s and through the 2020s have also been concentrated in Syria.